dantso/prometheus_monitoring/README.md

       - targets: ['localhost:9090']
 ```

+Set the user and group ownership on the configuration file to the prometheus user.

 ```
 $ sudo chown prometheus:prometheus /etc/prometheus/prometheus.yml
 ```

 # Step 4 - Running Prometheus

+Start up Prometheus as the prometheus user, providing the path to both the configuration file and the data directory.

 ```
 $ sudo -u prometheus /usr/local/bin/prometheus \